oracle-livelabs/developer/java-management-advanced-features/set-up-and-enable-advanced-features-on-java-management-service/set-up-and-enable-advanced-features-on-java-management-service.md

     * Java migration analysis
     * Performance analysis

-4. For the purpose of this workshop, click on the **Select all advanced features**.
-This will check the boxes of all the individual features.
+4. For the purpose of this workshop, click **Select all advanced features**.
+This will select all individual features.

     ![image of edit fleet properties detail](images/fleet-edit-properties-detail.png)

-    Click on the **Save changes** button to confirm the modification.
-This will enable all the advanced features.
+    Click **Save changes** to confirm the modification.

-    If the **Select all advanced features** is checked, click on **cancel** to close the window.
+    If the **Select all advanced features** is checked, click **cancel** to close the window.

-    > **Note:** If only certain advanced features are required, check the box corresponding to the respective advanced features and save any modifications made.
-Only advanced features which has been enabled can be used.
+    > **Note:** To enable only certain advanced features, select the check box next to the desired advanced feature and save your changes.
+Only advanced features that have been enabled can be used.

 ## Task 2: Enable Advanced Features on Managed Instance (OCI Compute)